Livingdead1989/livingdead1989.github.io/_posts/2022-03-15-pfsense-dynamic-dns.md

 ---
 title: "pfSense Dynamic DNS"
-date: 2022-03-15 09:10:00 +0000
+date: 2022-03-16 20:10:00 +0000
 categories: server
-tags: homeserver server components hypervisor storage virtual machine container
+tags: ddns dynamicdns dns pfsense cloudflare
 description: >- # this means to ignore newlines until "baseurl:"
   In this demonstration I will be configuring pfSense's DDNS client to update DNS records with Cloudflare.
 ---

 Dynamic DNS (DDNS) client registers the IP address of a WAN interface with a variety of dynamic DNS service providers.
 This is advantageous when your ISP does not provide a static address, when your WAN address changes the DDNS client updates the DNS service provider, therefore records will always be correct.

 In this demonstration I will be configuring pfSense's DDNS client to update DNS records with Cloudflare.

 There are two sections, first is configuring and collecting credentials for **Cloudflare** and the second is configuring **pfSense** and verifying the deployment is working.

 ## Cloudflare

 To create a API token log into Cloudflare and navigate to **My Profile** > **API Tokens**.